izivkov/CasioGShockSmartSync/README.md

 ## Announcements

+We have now added support for the DW-B5600 watches (module 3509).

 We like to add support for more G-Shock models.
 Please help us raise money to allows us to get access to more watches for development:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H2OMYG2)